-All NDIA staff are required to comply with the provisions of the NDIS Act that deal with protected information and the provisions of the Privacy Act that deal with personal information.
+All NDIA staff are required to comply with the provisions of the NDIS Act that deal with protected Agency information and the provisions of the Privacy Act that deal with personal information.
 Therefore, NDIA staff are required to comply with the provisions of both Acts.

 It is important to note that there are situations where the NDIS Act does not closely reflect the APPs.
-These situations relate to the use and disclosure of personal and protected information.
+These situations relate to the use and disclosure of personal and protected Agency information.
 In these situations, the NDIS Act will generally prescribe the information handling requirements.

 6.2 The Australian Privacy Principles (APPs)

 There are 13 Australian Privacy Principles (APPs) contained within the Privacy Act.
 The APPs cover such things as collection, use, disclosure and storage of personal information.
 For the purposes of the Privacy Act, the NDIA is considered an 'APP entity' and so the APPs apply to the Agency and its staff.